 03.06 Equivalency Examination.
 An examination administered through the training organization or its contractors, in lieu of specific course attendance.

 03.07 Full Inspector Qualification.
-A certification by the egional dministrator or ffice irector, the basis of which is a recommendation by the inspector qualification board.
-Full Inspector Qualification indicates that the individual has completed the “Basic-Level Training and Certification Journal” contained in Appendix A, the “General Proficiency-Level Training and Qualification Journal” contained in Appendix B, and one of the “Technical Proficiency-Level Training and Qualification Journals” in Appendix C. Achieving Full Inspector Qualification allows an individual to be assigned the full scope of inspection related activities to be independently performed with routine oversight and supervision.
+A certification by the Regional Administrator or Office Director, the basis of which is a recommendation by the inspector qualification board.
+Full Inspector Qualification indicates that the individual has completed the “Basic-Level Training and Certification Journal” contained in Appendix A, the “General Proficiency Level Training and Qualification Journal” contained in Appendix B, and one of the “Technical Proficiency-Level Training and Qualification Journals” in Appendix C. Achieving Full Inspector Qualification allows an individual to be assigned the full scope of inspection related activities to be independently performed with routine oversight and supervision.

 03.08 Initial Training and Qualification.
 The complete set of training activities (individual study, classroom, and on‑the-job training) that covers the knowledge, skills, and attitudes needed to successfully achieve Full Inspector Qualification.

 03.09 Inspector.
-An individual who conducts inspection activities including individual or team inspections, examinations, audits, or reviews. this manual chapter apply to examiners, analysts, and assessors unless specifically noted otherwise.
+An individual who conducts inspection activities including individual or team inspections, examinations, audits, or reviews.
+The requirements in this manual chapter apply to inspectors, examiners, analysts, and assessors unless specifically noted otherwise.

 03.10 Knowledge.
 The facts, concepts, ideas, and relationships that support successful on-the-job performance.
 Normally referenced together with skills and attitudes and abbreviated as KSAs.